 When we think of resistance training we primarily think of muscle strength alongside a cardiovascular response.
 On the other hand, endurance training is seen primarily as cardiovascular strength with muscle strength response.

-The bigger picture we need to look at is training the heart as a WHOLE.
+However, the bigger picture we need to look at is training the heart as a WHOLE.

-Thus creating a strength network as a whole.
+With an end goal to create a strength network as a whole.